All Episodes

 We do it because it's Christmas time, there aren't any jobs.

-And just start giving them that money so you never have to go back to work.
+Why not just create a social security type program for them now and just start giving them that money so you never have to go back to work?

-We can look at the unemployment rate, it would come down immediately.
+We can look at the unemployment rate.

-Because all those people unemployed would simply no longer have to work because they'd be on this new retirement plan that we create.
+It would come down immediately because all those people unemployed would simply no longer have to work because they'd be on this new retirement plan that we create.

 They need pensions too.